zyddnys/manga-image-translator/README_EN.md

 # Online Demo
 https://touhou.ai/imgtrans/
-Note this may not work sometimes due to stupid google gcp kept restarting my instance.
-In that case you can wait for me to restart the service, which may take up to 24 hrs.
+* Note this may not work sometimes due to stupid google gcp kept restarting my instance.
+In that case you can wait for me to restart the service, which may take up to 24 hrs. \
+* Note this online demo maybe using an earlier version and not representing the current main branch version.
 # Changelogs
 ### 2021-05-20
 1. Text detection model is now based on DBNet with ResNet34 backbone
 2. OCR model is now trained with more English sentences
 3. Inpaint model is now based on [AOT](https://arxiv.org/abs/2104.01431) which requires far less memory
-4. Default inpainting resolution is now increased to 2048, thnaks to the new inpainting model
+4. Default inpainting resolution is now increased to 2048, thanks to the new inpainting model
 5. Support merging hyphenated English words
 ### 2021-05-11
 1. Add youdao translate and set as default translator